retargetly/sdk-ios/README.md

 It will automatically track the 'open' event every time it initializes.

-**Note:** In order to use 'forceGPS' with true value,  A key-value *NSLocationWhenInUseUsageDescription* must be included in the 'info.plist' file.
-You can also use an instance of *CLLocationManager*, named 'locationManager' in order to use the same object that controls location services within the library, like so:
+**Note:** In order to use 'sendGeoData' and 'forceGPS' with true values,  A key-value *NSLocationAlwaysAndWhenInUseUsageDescription* must be included in the 'info.plist' file.
+You can also use an instance of *CLLocationManager*, named 'locationManager' or a *RLocationManager* object named 'rLocationManager' in order to use the same object that controls location services within the library, like so:

 ```Swift
 import Retargetly